tt5321/AgileStudy/README.md

     5. Update an assignment
     6. Delete an assignment
     7. Create another assignment (for the following tests)
-    8. Create an study session (not allowed)
+    8. Create a study session (not allowed)
-    9. Update an study session
+    9. Update a study session
-    10. Delete an study session
+    10. Delete a study session
     11. Create a user event that conflicts with an existed study session
     12. Update an user event that will conflicts with an existed study session
     13. Modify preference - minimum_duration